-Finally, a vegetarian chili for true chili lovers.
-With chipotle sausages, four kinds of chili powder, beer, coffee and chocolate, this is a truly intense chili.
+Finally, a unique vegan chili for true chili lovers.
+With chipotle sausages, four kinds of chili powder, beer, coffee, and chocolate, this is a truly intense chili.
 It has an edge of bitterness, a strong but not aggressive spiciness and a very subtle touch of sweetness.
-It’s well worth searching out the ancho and New Mexico chili powders, as they add an authentic chili flavor.
+It's well worth searching out the ancho and New Mexico chili powders, as they add an authentic chili flavor.

 - 1¾ cups dried pinto beans, soaked overnight